axelleferriere/axelleferriere.github.io/_pages/about.md

 [The Heterogeneous Effects of Government Spending: It's All About Taxes](/files/HEFP_FN_20220215.pdf), with G. Navarro, _Conditionally Accepted_ at _Review of Economic Studies_, Mar 2023

-[On the Optimal Design of Transfers and Income-Tax Progressivity](/files/FGNV_Draft_2022.10.pdf), with P. Grübener, G. Navarro and O. Vardishvili, _Accepted_ at _Journal of Political Economy Macroeconomics_, Feb 2023

 Escaping the Losses from Trade: The Impact of Heterogeneity and Skill Acquisition, with G. Navarro and R. Reyes-Heroles